Transportation in Halifax

 Halifax Transit: Buses

 Halifax Transit is the name of our Municipal public transportation system.
+Learn how to use Halifax Transit by reading one of our guides or watching a short video.
 There are several payment options: you can pay in cash, purchase a monthly pass or buy tickets.
 Be sure to check their routes and schedules online.

 Also, they run the Low Income Transit Pass Program to make public transit more affordable for low-income residents.